-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires PEBA to make estimates and assumptions that affect the reported amounts of assets, liabilities, and the changes therein and disclosure of contingent assets and liabilities.
+The preparation of financial statements in conformity with GAAP requires PEBA to make estimates and assumptions that affect the reported amounts of assets, liabilities, and the changes therein and disclosure of contingent assets and liabilities.
 Actual results could differ from those estimates.